OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 > A feature branch is a source code branching pattern where a developer opens a branch when she starts working on a new feature.
 She does all the work on the feature on this branch and integrates the changes with the rest of the team when the feature is done.

-I suspect most developers are familiar with working in a feature branch.
-We're interested in the finer points related to deployments, and contained in the phrase *does all the work on the feature on this branch*.
+I suspect most developers are familiar with working in a feature branch, but we're interested in the finer points related to deployments, contained in the phrase *does all the work on the feature on this branch*.

-Specifically, we want to give developers a way to deploy the code they are working on:
+Specifically, we want to give developers a way to deploy the code they're working on:

 * To test in an environment that can't be easily replicated locally, such as Platform as a Service (PaaS) offerings.
 * To easily share the current state of their work with the rest of the team.
-* Or to provide a stable target for additional testing like end-to-end, performance, or security tests.
+* To provide a stable target for additional testing like end-to-end, performance, or security tests.

-Unlike fixed environments like test or production, feature branches are short lived.
+Unlike fixed environments, such as test or production, feature branches are short lived.
 They exist while a feature is being developed, but once merged into a mainline branch, the feature branch should be deleted.

 Also, a feature branch is not intended to be deployed to production.
 Unlike a hotfix, which is an emergency production deployment to quickly solve a critical issue, a feature branch is only used for testing.

 By limiting the audience a feature branch is exposed to, you can also potentially save costs.
-This is because you can likely delete the deployments, and their underlying infrastructure, in the evening, and redeploy the feature branches again in the morning.
+This is because you can likely delete the deployments, and their underlying infrastructure, in the evening, and then redeploy the feature branches again in the morning.
 Doing so means you no longer pay to host applications no one will ever use overnight.

-Feature branches are typically processed by a CI system as a convenient way to ensure the tests pass and then produce deployable artifacts.
+Feature branches are typically processed by a CI system as a convenient way to ensure tests pass and produce deployable artifacts.
 There is a compelling argument to be made that a CI system should produce a deployable artifact (if the code compiles) regardless of the test results, given processes like Test Driven Development (TDD) encourage failing tests as a normal part of the development workflow.

-A question then is how are feature branch artifacts versioned?
+### Versioning feature branch artifacts

-Tools like GitVersion [provide examples showing feature branch names included in a SemVer prerelease field](https://Gitversion.net/docs/learn/branching-strategies/Gitflow/examples), resulting in versions like `1.3.0-myfeature`.
+Tools like GitVersion provide examples that show [feature branch names included in a SemVer prerelease field](https://Gitversion.net/docs/learn/branching-strategies/Gitflow/examples), resulting in versions like `1.3.0-myfeature`.
 Most package management tools have versioning strategies that expose components to accommodate a feature branch name.

 Where a package manager has no versioning guidelines, like Docker repositories, adopting a versioning scheme like SemVer is a good choice.

 :::hint
 The Maven versioning scheme has a quirk where a version with a qualifier, like `1.0.0-myfeature`, is considered to be a later version than an unqualified version, like `1.0.0`.
-However, using channel versions rules means qualified versions representing feature branches are not eligible for deployment to production environments, so the ordering of qualified and unqualified versions does not present an issue in Octopus.
+However, using channel version rules means qualified versions representing feature branches are not eligible for deployment to production environments, so the ordering of qualified and unqualified versions does not present an issue in Octopus.
 :::

+### The qualities of feature branch deployments

 With all the above in mind, we can define feature branch deployments as having the following qualities:

-* They are for testing only, and are not exposed in a production environment.
+* They are for testing only and are not exposed in a production environment.
 * They are short lived, existing only while a corresponding branch exists in the version control system.
 * They may not be needed outside of business hours, providing cost savings if deployments can be shut down overnight.
 * They don't get promoted anywhere, and so have a lifecycle that includes a single deployment to a test environment.
 * Their application artifacts are versioned to identify the source feature branch.

-The next step is to model the rules above in Octopus.
+The next step is to model the above rules in Octopus.

 ## Octopus meta-steps

 Octopus includes a limited notion of meta-steps, which is a term we'll use to categorize steps that modify Octopus itself.

-The **Deploy a release** step is one example, which (as the name suggests) can be used to deploy a release created for another project.
+The **Deploy a release** step is one example, which, as the name suggests, can be used to deploy a release created for another project.
 [Script steps can also dynamically generate some Octopus resources](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure).

-But meta-step functionality is somewhat ad-hoc and limited.
+Meta-step functionality is somewhat ad-hoc and limited.
 We need a comprehensive solution to create and destroy resources within Octopus to reflect the short lived nature of feature branches.

 The [Octopus CLI provides some additional functionality](https://octopus.com/docs/octopus-rest-api/octopus-cli), with the ability to create many Octopus resources like releases, channels, and environments.
-Unfortunately it does not include all the corresponding options to delete these resources, so it's not a complete solution.
+Unfortunately, it does not include all the corresponding options to delete these resources, so it's not a complete solution.

 Another option is to use the REST API, which exposes every action the web UI can perform.
 However, I'd prefer to avoid writing a second CLI tool to manage the complete lifecycle of Octopus resources if possible.

-Fortunately the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) offers exactly what we need.
+Fortunately, the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) offers exactly what we need.
 Combining this provider with the existing Terraform deployment steps in Octopus allows us to create our own meta-steps.
 This in turn means we can manage the ephemeral Octopus resources we need to represent feature branches.

 ## Runbooks to manage feature branches

 We'll make use of runbooks to support the creation and deletion of ephemeral Octopus resources.
 This allows us to separate the management of the underlying infrastructure from the deployment of our applications.

 We'll create six runbooks.
-Three runbooks will create, delete and suspend resources for a single feature branch, and those will be paired with three more runbooks to execute them based on the presence or absence of branches in Git:
+Three runbooks will create, delete, and suspend resources for a single feature branch, these will be paired with three more runbooks to execute based on the presence or absence of branches in Git:

 * Create Branch Infrastructure, which will create the resources required to deploy a single branch.
 * Resume Branches, which will (re)create branch infrastructure based on those present in the Git repository.